 The church continues to prosper in the world today.
 She was born nearly 2,000 years ago and yet the Lord continues to work through the church.
 She continues to face difficulty and persecution, but she remains steadfast in the midst of difficulty.
-Opposition is on the increase, but the Gospel is being taken to parts of the world yet to be reached.
+Opposition is on the increase, and yet the Gospel is being taken to parts of the world where it had yet to reach.
 Through the advance of radio, television, and particularly the internet, the reach of the church continues to expand.
 The enemy and those who promote his agenda have tried for centuries to silence the Gospel and destroy the church, but she remains vibrant in the Lord.

 IV.
-The Significance of the Mustard (32a) - But when it is sown, it groweth up, and becometh greater than all herbs, and shooteth out great branches.
+The Significance of the Mustard (32) - but when it is grown, it is the greatest among herbs, and becometh a tree.
 Of all the herbs planted in that region, the mustard was the greatest.
 Mustard plants in that area often grew to a height of 12 to 15 feet.
 It was easily distinguished from other herbs and readily recognized at first glance.